Want to participate in a short research study? Help shape the future of investing tools and earn a $40 gift card!

 As one of my mentors once told me, share price follows earnings per share (EPS).
-That means EPS growth is considered a real positive by most successful long-term investors.
-Impressively, Ensign Group has grown EPS by 24% per year, compound, in the last three years.
-If the company can sustain that sort of growth, we'd expect shareholders to come away winners.
+That makes EPS growth an attractive quality for any company.
+It certainly is nice to see that Ensign Group has managed to grow EPS by 34% per year over three years.
+As a general rule, we'd say that if a company can keep up that sort of growth, shareholders will be smiling.

-I like to see top-line growth as an indication that growth is sustainable, and I look for a high earnings before interest and taxation (EBIT) margin to point to a competitive moat (though some companies with low margins also have moats).
-While we note Ensign Group's EBIT margins were flat over the last year, revenue grew by a solid 10% to US$2.1b.
+One way to double-check a company's growth is to look at how its revenue, and earnings before interest and tax (EBIT) margins are changing.
+While we note Ensign Group's EBIT margins were flat over the last year, revenue grew by a solid 24% to US$2.2b.
 That's a real positive.

 Are Ensign Group Insiders Aligned With All Shareholders?